Level: For Any level

 We develop a formula and create a step-by-step guide, which is then posted to the sourdough club pages, so you can refer to it again and again, and it is integrated with all the video’s and articles on the club pages.

-Every aspect of working with sourdough is covered in depth over the three days.
+Every aspect of working with sourdough is covered in depth over the two days.

 • Refreshment and maintenance of your starter and the effect on the bread